docsforadobe/illustrator-scripting-guide/materials/Illustrator_JavaScript_Scripting_Reference_2017.md

 ```
 An artwork item placed in a document as a linked file.
 For example, an artwork object created using the
 File > Place command in Illustrator or using the add() method of the placedItems collection object is a
 placed item.
-For information, see “PlacedItems” on page 155.
+For information, see "PlacedItems" on page 155.
 ```
 **PlacedItem properties**